curiousess/flixel-docs/documentation/00_getting_started/02-hello-world-command-line.html.md

 add(new FlxText(0, 0, 100, "Hello World!"));
 ```

-Save the file and return to your command line window.
+Save the file.
 Now we can compile the project.

 Without running the [lime setup](/documentation/install-openfl) commands you can compile to Flash and Neko out of the box.
+If you are using SublimeText, you can compile your project by pressing ctrl + enter.
+If you are using FlashDevelop, go to "Project" and select "Build" or press F8.

-Test your project from the following commands:
+Return to the command line window and make sure you have navigated to your HelloWorld folder.
+Then test your project from the following commands:

 ``` bash
 lime test flash